-Next month, we’ll host our second boot camp in Kansas City, Missouri, from August 2 to 4 where we will be joined by three super star dogs, including puppy mill rescue and Instagram star #EllaBeantheDog and her mom, Hilary Sloan, who will talk about social media advocacy; Izzie, whose person, Rory Kress, an investigative journalist, was so curious about where her dog came from that she travelled all the way to Missouri to find out and ended up writing an expose of the puppy mill industry, The Doggie in the Window; and Faith the Pug, who was rescued by the HSUS during a puppy mill raid in Arkansas several years ago.
+Next month, we’ll host our second boot camp in Kansas City, Missouri, from August 2 to 4 where we will be joined by three super star dogs, including puppy mill rescue and Instagram star #EllaBeantheDog and her mom, Hilary Sloan, who is a member of the HSUS’s Humane Generation NY committee and will talk about social media advocacy; Izzie, whose person, Rory Kress, an investigative journalist, was so curious about where her dog came from that she travelled all the way to Missouri to find out and ended up writing an expose of the puppy mill industry, The Doggie in the Window; and Faith the Pug, who was rescued by the HSUS during a puppy mill raid in Arkansas several years ago.
 Faith, who will attend with her person, Rosie Gordon, lost her eyes due to neglect at the puppy mill, but she now leads a happy and busy life as a certified therapy dog, visiting adult day cares and other places where people need a ray of hope.

 Registration for the entire event is only $25, which includes 10 workshops and four meals.
 There’s still time to sign up for the boot camp and meet Faith, Izzie and Ella Bean, and all the human members of our team.
 Click here to register or read the complete list of speakers and events.